Why Bali Is Popular Among German Digital Nomads

 This is one of the most common questions remote workers ask before moving to Bali.

 Many travelers assume that because they work online for foreign companies or clients, immigration regulations do not apply.
 However, Indonesian immigration compliance remains important.
+Travelers should also understand Can Germans Work Remotely From Bali Legally?.

 Important Immigration Considerations